emilerl/emilerl/pyplcli/readme.md

 	-o|--open
 		Connect to a saved PacketLogic on startup (use '-p')

-# Macros
+# Scripts
-A pyplcli.py macro is simply a text file containing commands, one per line.
+A pyplcli.py script is simply a text file containing commands, one per line.
 Lines starting with a #-character will be ignored.

 # Plug-ins
 A plugin is a standard Python module located in either $HOME/.pyplcli\_plugins or a "plugins" sub-folder of the folder where pyplcli.py resides.
 A plugin file must be named plugin\_name.py to be loaded.